Henson Park: History

 The velodrome surrounding the playing field was removed during the late 1970s and replaced by a grass running track used for local school athletics carnivals.

-In round 5 (28 March) of the 1982 NSWRFL season, Newtown Jets drew nil all with the Canterbury-Bankstown Bulldogs.
+In round 5 (28 March) of the 1982 NSWRFL season, Newtown drew nil all with the Canterbury-Bankstown Bulldogs.
 It is the only nil all draw in competition history.

 The last time Henson Park hosted a first grade rugby league match was on Sunday 26 August 1990.
 Eastern Suburbs hosted the Cronulla-Sutherland Sharks in the final game of the season, and won the game 16-11.
+In 2026, Henson Park hosted its first top grade game in 36 years when Parramatta and Cronulla played a pre-season trial at the venue which was televised.
+Parramatta would win the match 40-6.

 In 2011/12, a $920,000 Henson Park upgrade was funded by the Australian Government Community Infrastructure Grants program.
 And was announced prior to the 2010 Australian federal election to upgrade facilities in the Park.